covid-at-home/covid-at-home/facemask.md

 ![](/images/mask/stitch.png)

-Put the squares on top of eachother with the nice-looking printed sides facing eachother.
+Put the squares on top of eachother with the nice-looking printed sides facing eachother, using the pins to fix them im place.
 Then stitch along the lines marked with red dotted lines in the photo.
-After both sides are done **turn it inside out** so the nice sides face out and the ragged edges on top and bottom are hidden.
+After both sides are done **turn inside out** so the pretty sides face out and the ragged edges on top and bottom are hidden.

 &nbsp;